marchforscienceofficial/marchforscience/README.md

 ### Getting Started

 In three separate terminal tabs:
- - Start RethinkDB by running: `rethinkdb`
+ - Start MongoDB by running: `mongod`
     * Go to localhost:8080 in your browser
     * Add a new database called "marchforscience"
  - Start the API server: `npm run server`